-My art walks a fine line between figuration and abstraction, centering on the body as the expression of identity/who and where I am in the world.
-I make collage-paintings using objects and images from my immediate surroundings that often seem at first to be insignificant but are too important to throw away, and, in a real way, describe the poignant actuality of everyday life—scraps of paper that I have collected, old drawings, and fragments of photographs.
-I combine these objects and images in two ways: editing digital images of some of them and printing those compositions on canvas; and attaching others directly to the canvas using thread or adhesive.
-Lines of thread, ink, and paint on the surface exaggerate the composition and create land or body masses that the viewer can imagine occupying.
-Parts of each painting are recognizable and parts are masked so that the resulting collaged image looks more map-like than figure-like.
-In these works, I explore the same method of selective and piecemeal self-definition facilitated by social media and the same obfuscation of the female body that we see in the images all around us, and I grapple with the balance between the desire to be noticed and the desire for privacy.
+My art walks a fine line between figuration and abstraction, centering on the body as the expression of identity.
+I use objects and images from my immediate surroundings that often seem at first to be insignificant but are too important to throw away, and, in a real way, describe the poignant actuality of everyday life—scraps of paper that I have collected, old drawings, and fragments of photographs.
+I explore the same method of selective and piecemeal self-definition facilitated by social media and the same obfuscation of the female body that we see in the images all around us, and I grapple with the balance between the desire to be noticed and the desire for privacy.
 One's own identity is always relative to other factors and histories.
 The works I create ask the viewer to decide how much of the image is real and how much it even matters; ultimately, we all decide for ourselves where our truth resides.